 Modern Version (adapted by Marie Kimball)

 Beat the yolks of 6 eggs until thick and lemon colored.
 Add, gradually, 1 cup of sugar and a pinch of salt.
 Bring to a boil 1 quart of cream and pour slowly on the egg mixture.
-Put in top of double boiler and when thickens, remove and strain through a fine sieve into a bowl.
+Put in top of double boiler and when it thickens, remove and strain through a fine sieve into a bowl.
 When cool add 2 teaspoonfuls of vanilla.
 Freeze, as usual, with one part of salt to three parts of ice.
-Place in a mold, pack with ice and salt for several hours.
-For electric refrigerators, follow usual direction, but stir frequently.
+Place in a mould, pack in ice and salt for several hours.
+For electric refrigerators, follow usual direction, but stir frequently.16

-- 2. R. Alonzo Brock, Thomas Lee and W. Beverley, “Journal of William Black, 1744,” Pennsylvania Magazine of History and Biography 1, no. 2 (1877): 126, cited in Karen Hess, Mr. Jefferson’s Table, unpublished manuscript, Jefferson Library, Charlottesville, Va.
+3. R. Alonzo Brock, Thomas Lee, and W. Beverley, “Journal of William Black, 1744,” Pennsylvania Magazine of History and Biography 1, no. 2 (1877): 126, cited in Karen Hess, Mr. Jefferson’s Table, unpublished manuscript, Jefferson Library, Charlottesville, VA.